xoseperez/espurna/code/html/README.md

 # Development

 Launches development server on port 8080 with the resulting .html bundle.
-No minification or compression, using `webui_all` as base
+No minification or compression, using `dev` preset as base

 ```console
 $ gulp dev